 Results year to year vary, with the level of radiation emitted from the plant into the Irish Sea remaining very small.
 In fact, the amount found in sea life and plants, which can then be transferred to humans, is less than 1 per cent of the total radiation dose received by a member of the Irish public from all sources of radiation.

 The real risk to Ireland posed by the Sellafield facility is the potential radiation dose caused by a serious explosion or terrorist attack on the complex.
+The Sellafield 2018-2019 Annual Review of Performance can be viewed here.

 Upload to this page